Egyptians protest at army, clashes kill at least 12

 With just a week before voting in the first free parliamentary election in decades, the confrontations in the capital Cairo and other cities raised worries about how smooth voting will be.

-Protesters camped out for a third night on Monday in Cairo's Tahrir Square, the epicenter of the 28-day uprising that ended Mubarak's 30-year rule.
+Protesters camped out for a third night on Monday in Cairo's Tahrir Square, the epicentre of the 28-day uprising that ended Mubarak's 30-year rule.
 [ID:nL5E7MK0N3]

 Egyptians elect a new parliament in a staggered vote that starts on November 28, but even when the assembly is picked, presidential powers remain with the army until a presidential poll, which may not happen until late 2012 or early 2013.
 Protesters want a much swifter transition.